Waco (1952 film)

-Waco is a 1952 American Western film directed by Lewis D. Collins and starring Wild Bill Elliott, I. Stanford Jolley and Pamela Blake.
+Waco is a 1952 American western film directed by Lewis D. Collins and starring Wild Bill Elliott, I. Stanford Jolley and Pamela Blake.
+The film was distributed by Monogram Pictures as a second feature.
 The film's sets were designed by the art director Martin Obzina.
 It was shot at the Iverson Ranch.

 Plot

 The inhabitants of Waco in Texas employ a gunfighter to clean up the town.